George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-burst-intrinsics-processors.md

 ## Intel intrinsics

-The Intel intrinsics API mirrors the [C/C++ Intel instrinsics API](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), with a the following differences:
+The Intel intrinsics API mirrors the [C/C++ Intel instrinsics API](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), with the following differences:

 * All 128-bit vector types (`__m128`, `__m128i` and `__m128d`) are collapsed into `v128`
 * All 256-bit vector types (`__m256`, `__m256i` and `__m256d`) are collapsed into `v256`